groovy-tutorial/groovy-tutorial/groovytutorial/manuscript/07_01_Overview.md

 Anonymous functions get a single parameter named `it` by default.
 That means that you can use `it` as a parameter inside your function and `it` will contain the parameter passed in the call to the closure.

-Let's write a version of the `printer` method that took a parameter:
+Let's write a version of the `printer` method that takes a parameter:

 	def cls = { println "Hello, $it" }